Ever felt like your site’s loading slower?

 function nin_convert_to_webp_upload($file) {

-// Checking if the file is an image
+// Check if the uploaded file is an image

 if (strpos($file['type'], 'image') !== false) {